If you have back pain in the morning, and especially if your back pain is worse in the morning, try answering the following questions:

 Is it Low back pain?
 Unlikely, unless you have chronic low back pain.
 Even if lumbago can nail you to your bed with pain, normally it does not last, or in any case, it gives you some rest from time to time.

 Degenerative disc disease?
 Here’s our guy.
-Morning back, and it’s been a while.
-Among the symptoms of degenerative disc disease, there is an increase in pain after you don’t move for a while, caused by the fact that under the effect of the loss of volume of one or several intervertebral disks, the bones can touch each other (vertebrae ends), causing inflammation, pain and,… yes, morning back pain.
+Amongst the symptoms of degenerative disc disease, there is an increase in pain after you don’t move for a while, caused by the fact that under the effect of the loss of volume of one or several intervertebral disks, the bones can touch each other (vertebrae ends), causing inflammation, pain and,… yes, morning back pain.
 The same is true for people with osteoarthritis or ankylosing spondylitis.

 Morning back pain that doesn’t go away, if you do not have an explanation, you really need to figure it out.